jjsyucsd/cse15l-lab-reports/LabReport3.md

 For this portion of the lab report, I chose the command `grep`.
 I learned about the four interesting command-line options for `grep` I demonstrate below thanks to this GeeksForGeeks page: https://www.geeksforgeeks.org/grep-command-in-unixlinux/#options-available-in-grep-command

-Option 1: `grep -r` (Recursive Search for a pattern in the directory):
+Option 1: `grep -r` (Recursive Search for a Pattern in the Directory):
 The `grep -r` option searches recursively through all files in a directory and its subdirectories for a specific pattern.
 This is useful for finding matches in large directories without manually searching each file.

 * Example 1: In this example, we use `grep -r` to search all text files within `./technical` (including text files contained within subdirectories) for the string `"middle-class"`.